lolsZz/content-optimiser/USAGE_GUIDE.md

 ### Key Report Sections

 1. **Configuration Summary**: Shows input source, mode, and scan configuration
+2. **Content Type Detection**: (Auto mode only) Breakdown of detected content types
-2. **Optimization Statistics**: Character and token counts before and after optimization
+3. **Optimization Statistics**: Character and token counts before and after optimization
-3. **Optimizations Applied**: Summarizes which categories of optimizations were most common
+4. **Optimizations Applied**: Details the specific optimizations that were performed
-4. **Rule Trigger Statistics**: Detailed breakdown of how many times each rule was triggered
-5. **Policy Pages Handling**: Lists which files were identified as policy pages (if any)
-6. **Warnings**: Any issues encountered during processing
+5. **Warnings and Issues**: Lists any problems encountered during processing

 ### Analyzing Effectiveness

 - **Character/Token Reduction**: Higher percentages indicate more noise was removed
-- **Most Frequent Optimizations**: Shows what types of noise dominated your content
+- **Content Type Distribution**: Shows the mix of content in your repository (in auto mode)
 - **Processing Speed**: Can help identify if there were performance issues

 ## Troubleshooting